prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

         ![](../images1/dp500-10-37.png)

-        >**Note:** You can use SSMS to connect to the workspace by using the XMLA read/write endpoint.
+        >**Note**: You can use SSMS to connect to the workspace by using the XMLA read/write endpoint.
 The endpoint is only available for Premium workspaces.

 3. In Object Explorer (located at the left), expand the **Databases** folder, expand the **Sales Analysis...** database (dataset), and then the **Tables** folder.